 The Sugar Bottom Mountain Bike Trail is an off-road, single-track bike trail system perfectly suited for riders of every skill and level.
 There are approximately 10 miles of one-way trails that wind through wooded valleys and prairies with beautiful views overlooking Coralville Lake.
 In order to accommodate all skill levels, the trails area marked according to the level of difficulty.

 Access to the trail is located at the Sugar Bottom Day Use Area.
-At the trailhead is a bulletin board containing up-to-date information on the trail and a color-coded map to show the areas that will suit your skill level.
-The is closed for 24 hour after a significant rainfall to minimize any erosion that could take place.
+A bulletin board is located at the trailhead containing up-to-date information on the trail and a color-coded map to show the areas that will suit your skill level.
+The trail is closed for 24 hour after a significant rainfall to minimize any erosion that could take place.

 For more information on the status of Sugar Bottom Mountain Bike Trail call the Administration Office at (319) 338-3543 or visit the Iowa Coalition of Off-Road Riders at (319) 626-1160.